gXie501/Team2Project/README.md

 - User will be displayed another frame displaying all Users friended.
 - Click the Back Button to get back to the "Home Screen".
 - If the User originally blocked the Searched User, they will be automatically unblocked.

+- Note: Go back and forth using the same user and friending/blocking it.
+The frame should only display the user once.
+No Duplicates.

 ### Send/Delete Message
 - Search the same user again, and click the Message Button.
 - WAIT!!!
 This button may take some time to load.